How to Treat & Prevent Black Spot on Roses

 WHAT CAUSES BLACK SPOT?

-Black spot usually won’t kill your plants during the first year or two, but if it continues unabated, it will make them more susceptible to other diseases and unable to survive harsh winters.
+Black spot usually won’t kill your plants during the first year or two.
+However, if it continues unabated, it can weaken them, making them more susceptible to other diseases, such as rose rosette, and less likely to survive harsh winters.

 HOW TO TREAT BLACK SPOT